Sonia Kovalevsky Day Workshop

 This Year's SK Day

 SK Day is full day event, scheduled for March 27, 2015.
 The graduate students at UA will host workshops and provide breakfast, lunch and a chance to meet women mathematicians at all stages in their careers.
 We anticipate being able to accomodate three schools, with one teacher and up to 15 high-school students (at any mathematics level, but they should be interested in math) from each school.
 The schools will be allowed to sign-up on a first-come, first-serve basis.
 However, if you are interested in participating but don't get a chance this year, please let us know if you'd be interested in coming next year, and you'll be the first we call!
+If you are home schooled student please contact us directly as soon as possible.

 Important Deadlines for Participating Schools